Sprouted Ragi (1 cup)

 2-3 times and discard impurities and water.
 Soak it in water for 12 hours (preferably overnight).

-and let them cool.
-Now peel them and collect in a large mixing bowl.
+and collect them in a large mixing bowl.
 Take a fork and mash them nicely to break all the lumps.
 You can even do it with your hands.

 Add sprouted ragi in the mashed potatoes and then add

 Green Chili Pepper (2)

 Mix all the ingredients and bind to make a soft dough.
 Adjust salt as per your taste.

 Pinch a lime-sized ball from the dough and roll it between your palm.
 Gently flatten it to shape a disk.
 Collect it aside on a plate and similarly make the rest of the cutlets.